Nuclear Emergency Support Team

 The Nuclear Emergency Support Team (NEST) is the United States government's primary interagency emergency response unit for assessing and triaging contingencies involving nuclear material.
 The team is part of the Department of Energy's National Nuclear Security Administration (DOE/NNSA) and can quickly deploy anywhere in the world.
-It is staffed by scientists, technicians, engineers, analysts, and military, law enforcement, and public safety personnel who volunteer to serve with the unit on a part-time on-call basis.
+It is staffed by scientists, technicians, engineers, analysts, military, law enforcement, and public safety personnel who volunteer to serve with the unit on a part-time on-call basis.

 NEST is the umbrella designation that encompasses all DOE/NNSA radiological and nuclear emergency response functions; some of which date back more than 60 years.
 NEST's responsibilities include both national security missions, particularly; countering weapons of mass destruction (WMD) and public health and safety, including responses to nuclear reactor accidents.
 NEST's task is to be "prepared to respond immediately to any type of radiological accident or incident anywhere in the world."

 Originally known as the Nuclear Emergency Search Team, NEST encompasses more than 20 of DOE’s and NNSA’s individual response assets and programs, each with their own mission – and acronym.
 They range from keeping track of wind patterns around the world (the National Atmospheric Release Advisory Center or NARAC) to supporting medical personnel who encounter radiation injuries (the Radiation Emergency Assistance Center/Training Site or REAC/TS).
 By specializing and building from an unrivaled history of nuclear response principles, NEST personnel are the foremost authorities in the world in their areas of expertise.

 NEST was established November 1, 1974, by Ernest Graves Jr., then-head of military applications for the Atomic Energy Commission, who sent a memo that established NEST and highlighted the importance of readiness, collaboration, specialized equipment, coordination among the National Laboratories.